Inclusionary Housing Overview

 What is the purpose of Inclusionary Housing?

-Poor and working families would have access to a range of opportunities, including good employment opportunities, good schools, comprehensive transportation system and safe streets
+Poor and working families would have access to a range of opportunities, including good employment opportunities, good schools, a comprehensive transportation system, and safe streets

 - Alleviating the problem of inadequate supply of Affordable Housing

 - Avoiding economic and racial segregation, which helps reducing crime rate, failing schools and improving social stability

 Promote economic diversity which will in turn stimulate economic investment, promote neighborhood stability, and increase public safety for all.